Waning Gibbous on

 Lunation 157 / 1110

-The Moon is 17 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 17 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 157 of Meeus index or 1110 from Brown series.

 Synodic month length 29.41 days

-The length of the lunation is 29 days, 9 hours and 52 minutes.
+The length of this lunation is 29 days, 9 hours and 52 minutes and it is 13 minutes shorter than the upcoming lunation's length.
 This is the year's shortest synodic month of 2012.
-It is 13 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length shorter than mean